Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Guilds/List/Alkaesar_Adventurers_Guild.md

 ---
 ♜✥: when was it founded? see sources on the guild and try to get date fitting whole story
+If possible also include names of founders (Sul, Brutus - Alkaesar; Fleon - Radpat)
 [💠](/Entrance.md) 〰️ [➰](/Loreum/Loreum.md) 〰️ [🏯](/Loreum/Topics/Guilds.md)